amoshnin/TypeScript-Programming.Language/README.md

 ### General information

-Programming language supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
+Programming language supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, for and while loops, proper order of operations, recursion and much more.
+Multi-line support is integrated, as well as the ability to run external files of '.lemo' format.

 TODO: The language syntax is meant to be very readable and intuitive: for instance, every function body, conditional statement body, and loop body is wrapped in colons; loops